JamesBuhanan/Songify/README.md

 - All unnecessary modules have now been unloaded and you can iterate at maximum speed!
 - `:feature:detail:app` is an excellent example of the power of this architecture. `detail` is a
   leaf node to the main workflow and yet we can build it in isolation and launch directly to it.
+- How much your sample apps pull in is up to you. e.g.- `:feature:detail:app` uses the ACTUAL Spotify API, but `:feature:home:app` just stubs the response.
+Is the faster build time worth not using real data?
 - You can see how many modules get unloaded when we "focus" on the Premium feature:

 | ![](images/all.png) | ![](images/premium.png) |